UKCloud/documentation/articles/azure/azs-how-create-vm-image-powershell.md

 To complete the steps in this article, you must have appropriate access to a subscription in the Azure Stack Hub portal.

+Before you begin, ensure your PowerShell environment is set up as detailed in [Configure the Azure Stack Hub user's PowerShell environment](azs-how-configure-powershell-users.md).

 ## High-level Process Overview

 1. Generalise the virtual machine.